 Most shops had or were nearly shut, their proprietors busy turning out lights and pulling down metal security gates.
 The last of the ferry passengers, with nothing to interest them, were moving quickly through the area.

-When she turned left into the alleyway behind the cathedral’s walled grounds, he pursued.
+When she turned into the alleyway behind the cathedral’s walled grounds, he pursued.
 Trees had been planted along the interior side of the high wall, their bare, twisted branches overhanging the entire path.
 He landed on one, timed it so Leticia was directly below.
-She, with her gaze once more intent on the cobblestones, didn’t appear to notice.
+She, with her gaze once more intent on the cobblestones, did not appear to notice.

 This was it.
 Complete isolation, distracted prey.

-He’d forgotten, for a moment, that her appearance was no illusion.
-That she was no longer the woman he’d met all those years ago.
+He had forgotten for a moment that her appearance was no illusion.
+That she was no longer the woman he had met all those years ago.
 Leticia McDaniel had grown old.

 As she crumpled, her knees buckling, fingers scrabbling on the rough, vine-covered bricks, Cormac wrenched the satchel from her arm—pulling her entirely off balance—and ran.
 Above the hard pounding of his steps, he heard the slap of her hands on the pavement, her soft moan.
 He kept running.
 Regret served no purpose.
 He would not look back.

-Nearing the alley’s exit, he reached into his coat pocket, found the chip of stone he’d taken from the Bishop’s Palace, and triggered the spell to send himself there, several circuitous blocks distant.
+Nearing the alley’s exit, he reached into his coat pocket for the chip of stone taken earlier from the Bishop’s Palace, and he triggered the spell to send himself there, several circuitous blocks distant.
 Far enough to prevent Leticia from reaching him in time—even if she were able.

 He arrived at the ruin in the span of a blink and, disoriented, let his head drop forward and his eyes close.
 He used his Sight to make sure he was alone.
-Tourists would’ve been asked to leave hours ago, but a guard or caretaker could still be poking about.
+Tourists would have been asked to leave hours ago, but a guard or caretaker could still be about.
 Worse, there could be someone else like him—someone up to no good.
 But his search turned up no other presence.
-He allowed himself to relax a little, to turn his concentration toward breathing slow and deep while his body adjusted to its new surroundings.
+He allowed himself to relax slightly, to turn his concentration toward breathing slow and deep while his body adjusted to its new surroundings.

 Icy wind, the crest of the storm, swept into the roofless Great Hall to cut through his clothes as if they were nothing.
 His muscles constricted, forcing a painful shiver.
 He opened his eyes.
 The dizziness had passed.
 The world remained steady.
 Jagged-topped stone walls beneath a pale sky.

 Gravel crunched beneath his feet as he walked and various aches asserted themselves.
-He’d not done his body any favors today.
+He hadn’t done his body any favors today.
 His ability to take raven form was a natural talent, one of the odd gifts from his mother’s side.
 But as with all magic, it wasn’t without cost.
 The trick was in balancing such costs with the potential gains.

 Friendly, as in…friends?
 His foot caught on an exposed piece of the original slate floor.